NeuralVFX/llm-sandbox-ui/README.md

 LLM Sandbox UI is a web-based notebook interface for interacting with Unreal Engine through Python and LLMs.
 It provides a Jupyter-style environment where code, prompts, and outputs are executed against a live Unreal Editor session.

 ## The Whole Package
-LLM Sandbox is a two-part system that links a web-based notebook interface with Unreal Engine, allowing Python code and LLMs to interact directly with the editor and scene.

-#### This project has two components:
 - Web-Interface: [llm-sandbox-ui](https://github.com/NeuralVFX/llm-sandbox-ui)   <--- You are here
 - Unreal Plugin: [llm-sandbox-unreal](https://github.com/NeuralVFX/llm-sandbox-unreal)

 Together, the components enable:
 - Executing Python code inside Unreal Engine from a web interface
 - LLM-assisted interaction with full visibility into code, output, and errors